-''' usage: ksconf [-h] [--version] [--force-color] [--disable-color] {check,combine,diff,package,filter,promote,merge,minimize,snapshot, →sort,rest-export,rest-publish,unarchive,xml-format} . . .
-Ksconf: Kintyre Splunk CONFig tool This utility handles a number of common Splunk app maintenance tasks in a small and easy to deploy package.
+''' {check,combine,diff,package,filter,promote,merge,minimize,snapshot, →sort,rest-export,rest-publish,unarchive,xml-format} KSCONF: Ksconf Splunk CONFig tool This utility handles a number of common Splunk app maintenance tasks in a small and easy to deploy package.
 Specifically, this tool deals with many of the nuances with storing Splunk apps in git and pointing live Splunk apps to a git repository.
-Merging changes from the live system's (local) folder to the version controlled (default) folder and dealing with more than one layer of "default" are all supported tasks which are not native to Splunk. positional arguments: {check,combine,diff,package,filter,promote,merge,minimize,snapshot,sort,rest- →export,rest-publish,unarchive,xml-format} Perform basic syntax and sanity checks on .conf files check combine Combine configuration files across multiple source (continues on next page) '''

-(continued from previous page directories into a single destination directory.
+Merging changes from the live system's (local) folder to the version controlled (default) folder and dealing with more than one layer of "default" are all supported tasks which are not native to Splunk. positional arguments: {check,combine,diff,package,filter,promote,merge,minimize,snapshot,sort,rest- →export,rest-publish,unarchive,xml-format} check Perform basic syntax and sanity checks on .conf files Combine configuration files across multiple source combine directories into a single destination directory.
 This allows for an arbitrary number of Splunk configuration layers to coexist within a single app.
-Useful in both ongoing merge and one-time ad-hoc use. diff Compare settings differences between two .conf files ignoring spacing and sort order package Create a Splunk app .spl file from a source directory filter A stanza-aware GREP tool for conf files promote Promote .conf settings between layers using either promote batch or interactive mode.
-Frequently this is used to promote conf changes made via the UI (stored in the 'local' folder) to a version-controlled directory, such as 'default'. merge Merge two or more .conf files minimize Minimize the target file by removing entries duplicated in the default conf(s) snapshot Snapshot .conf file directories into a JSON dump format sort Sort a Splunk .conf file creating a normalized format appropriate for version control rest-export Export .conf settings as a curl script to apply to a Splunk instance later (via REST) rest-publish Publish .conf settings to a live Splunk instance via REST unarchive Install or upgrade an existing app in a git-friendly and safe way xml-format Normalize XML view and nav files optional arguments: -h,help show this help message and exit version show program's version number and exit force-color Force TTY color mode on.
-Useful if piping the output a color-aware pager, like 'less -R' disable-color Disable TTY color mode.
-This can also be setup as environmental variable: 'export KSCONF_TTY_COLOR=off'
+Useful in both ongoing merge and one-time ad-hoc use.
+Compare settings differences between two .conf files diff ignoring spacing and sort order Create a Splunk app .spl file from a source directory package A stanza-aware GREP tool for conf files filter promote Promote .conf settings between layers using either batch or interactive mode.
+Frequently this is used to promote conf changes made via the UI (stored in the 'local' folder) to a version-controlled directory, such as 'default'. '''